UBCAgroBot/navigation-2019-2023/README.md

 -	Go to agrobot_ws/src folder
 -	Run bash script (start_corn_field.bash or start_wheat_field.bash)

+To run PID, open a new terminal:
+- Run run_controller bash script

 To reset the position of the robot:
 -	Edit > Reset model poses (to reset the position of your robot to the start position)